hanggrian/IIT-CS430/IIT-CS430-Spring2021/hw1.md

   return min
 ```

-## Extra 2.
-Suppose we are given a $n$-element sequence $S$ such that each element in $S$ represents a different vote in an election, where each vote is given as an integer representing the ID of the chosen candidate (these IDs come from the range $1 \ldots n^5$).
-Suppose you know the number $k < n$ of candidates running.
-Describe a $O(n \log k)$ worst-case algorithm for determining who wins the election.
-(Thus hashing will not work, as it does not have a good enough worst-case guarantee).
-The space requirement is $O(n)$, so a table of size $n^5$ cannot be used.
+## Extra Problem 2

+Suppose we are given a $n$-element sequence $S$ such that each element in $S$
+represents a different vote in an election, where each vote is given as an
+integer representing the ID of the chosen candidate (these IDs come from the
+range $1 \ldots n^5$).
+Suppose you know the number $k < n$ of candidates
+running.
+Describe a $O(n \log k)$ worst-case algorithm for determining who wins
+the election.
+(Thus hashing will not work, as it does not have a good enough
+worst-case guarantee).
+The space requirement is $O(n)$, so a table of size $n^5$
+cannot be used.
 Argue that your running time is correct.
-Note that $k$ could be much smaller than $n$ and $O(n \log n)$ is only a partial solution.
+Note that $k$ could be
+much smaller than $n$ and $O(n \log n)$ is only a partial solution.

+### Answer

 Start by sorting the list, which takes $O(n \log n)$ time.
 Then move through the
 list, keeping track of the which candidate has the most votes so far, and how